Rio de Janeiro police move to regain control of some favelas

 The UPP program scored initial success expelling gangs, and won broad praise.
 But the expensive initiative expanded too far, too fast into dozens of favelas as state finances cratered, causing a devastating backslide that enabled gangs to recover some of their lost grip.

-“There was no planning,” said Daniel Cerqueira, a security analyst at the Brazilian Forum for Public Security.
+“There was no planning,” said Daniel Cerqueira, a security analyst at the Brazilian Forum for Public Security, referring to the 2008 effort.
 “Each community has its peculiarities.
 To find the right remedy and dosage for each one of them, you have to have a picture of the social and criminal reality of that place, and then start planning.”

 The program also suffered severe reputational damage after police were suspected to have tortured and killed a resident of the massive Rocinha favela who wasn’t involved in trafficking, which prompted weeks of protests.
 Several police were eventually tried and convicted for the man’s disappearance.